sourcecodemage/sourcecodemage/README.md

 My name is John Gooch , and I'm an Site Reliability Engineer from the US.

 - 🔭 I’m currently working on a video download service using Python and Flask.
-- 🌱 I’m currently learning Ansilbe, Docker, and Python.
+- 🌱 I’m currently learning Ansible, Docker, Go, and Python.
 - 📫 You can find me on [![Twitter][twitter.icon]][twitter], or on [![LinkedIn][linkedin.icon]][linkedin].
 - ⚡ Fun fact: I love to play Soccer and the Piano.

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [Major Gear Blog](https://majorgear.tech).
+Apart from coding, I also maintain a blog - you can find my articles on my website at [Source Code Mage Blog](https://blog.sourcecodemage.io).